Amazon: marketplace guide

 How to request an account

 To sell your products on Amazon's marketplace you need a professional seller account.
-You can request one on their Let's talk numbers page.
+You can request one via their country-specific Start selling with Amazon pages:

 During the account creation process you can set up your store on Amazon, with your own company logo.
 To do so, do the following on Amazon's Seller Central:

-- Under Your Information & Policies, select Profile.
+- Under Your information & Policies, click Profile.

-- Under the Seller Logo section, select the upload button.
+- Under the Seller logo section, click the upload button.
 For a logo to be displayed, the image size must be exactly 120x30 px, and the file size must be no larger than 2 MB.

 If you have trouble logging into Amazon's Seller Central, contact their support team directly.